 Wear layers because planes are often cold especially when you want to sleep at night.

 Remember that when you are in transit is the most likely time to be pickpocketed.
 Watch your valuables while at the airport and when getting on and off busses and trains.

 Always learn at least a few words and phrases of the language.
 People really appreciate your efforts and are much more likely to help you!

 Be respectful of the culture you are in.
 Be aware of the customs and traditions and try not to insult people.

 AT YOUR DESTINATION

-Use an inside travel pouch to carry your credit cards and cash.
-Keep some paper money and coins in your pocket or purse for the small items you will need so that you are not always reaching inside for your travel pouch.
+Use an inside travel pouch (worn under your clothing) to carry your credit cards and cash.
+Keep some paper money and coins in your pocket or purse for the small items you will want to purchase so that you are not always reaching inside for your travel pouch.

 Be sure not to wear expensive jewelry if you plan to roam through poorer parts of the city.
 Only consider taking a few pieces of expensive jewelry if your plans call for upscale parties or you are staying at luxury hotels.
 Even then, pack only a few pieces.

 Blend in.
 Wear clothes that suit the destination.